Confluence Reviews& Product Details

 - How to install Confluence?

-Now, let’s see what we are getting ourselves into with the Confluence software.
+Now, let’s see what we are getting into with the Confluence software.

 Is Confluence Cloud-based?

 Yes, Confluence can be cloud-based.
-Why we say that “it can be cloud-based”?
+Why do we say that “it can be cloud-based”?
 Well, Confluence also gives you the possibility to opt for self-managed solutions.
-Meaning, you have the following options at your disposal when choosing the software:
+Meaning you have the following options at your disposal when choosing the software:

 - Data Center

 Your “site” is hosted by Confluence by using AWS cloud hosting.
-The real benefits of using this hosting are that you can enjoy the tool without any fuss with servers, storage issues, or the need for maintenance.
+The real benefits of using this hosting are that you can enjoy the tool without any fuss with servers, storage issues, or maintenance.

 Confluence Data Center

-The Data Center from Confluence is a more rigid solution in contrast to the Confluence Cloud.
+The Data Center from Confluence is a more rigid solution than the Confluence Cloud.
 Specifically, it is a self-managed solution that provides the organization with bespoken configuration options to meet the organization’s demands.
-IaaS technologies offer a read-only mode and deployment through the Confluence Data Center.
+In addition, IaaS technologies offer a read-only mode and deployment through the Confluence Data Center.

 This option comes with additional complexity.
 Above all, it’s recommended for teams looking for strict control over their data.
-Thus, the Confluence Server is hosted on your hardware and personalize your setup.
-This sort of arrangement is complex and recommended for teams that put a lot of emphasis on data governance.
+Thus, the Confluence Server is hosted on your hardware and personalizes your setup.
+Again, this arrangement is complex and recommended for teams that put a lot of emphasis on data governance.

-Above all, a product’s features are the most essential to convince us to use or not to use it.
-Thus, let’s start by looking at the Confluence feature available in detail and discuss a bit about its functionality and ease of use.
+Above all, a product’s features are essential to convince us to use it or not.
+Thus, let’s start by looking at the Confluence feature available in detail and discussing its functionality and ease of use.

 What is Confluence used for?

-The software allows its users to create, collaborate and organize all the work in one safe and secure environment.
-Thus, Atlassian Confluence helps improve communication amongst teams, contains the workspace, and makes company strategy accessible.
-Additionally, for an intuitive structure, everything in Confluence is structured in Pages and Spaces.
-Now, in the light of what we spoke of, let’s move on to the essential features.
+The software allows users to create, collaborate and organize all the work in one safe and secure environment.
+Thus, Atlassian Confluence helps improve team communication, contains the workspace, and makes company strategy accessible.
+Additionally, everything in Confluence is structured in Pages and Spaces for an intuitive structure.
+Now, in light of what we spoke of, let’s move on to the essential features.

 Confluence Advanced Search

-The Confluence advance search feature allows you to use structured queries to search content.
-The search function employs a Confluence Query Language; moreover, a simple query in CQL contains a field, operator, and is followed by one or more processes (values).
+The Confluence advanced search feature allows you to use structured queries to search content.
+The search function employs a Confluence Query Language; a simple query in CQL contains a field and operator followed by one or more processes (values).

 For instance, a simple CQL query for the Confluence advance search would find all the content in the “Design Project” space.
 Instead, it uses the space field, the EQUALS operator, and the value “Design Project.”